Breastfeeding: Nutritional content

 The pattern of intended nutrient content in breast milk is relatively consistent.
 Breastmilk is made from nutrients in the mother's bloodstream and bodily stores.
-It has an optimal balance of fat, sugar, water, and protein that is needed for a baby's age appropriate growth and development.
+It has an optimal balance of fat, sugar, water, and protein that is needed for a baby's age-appropriate growth and development.
 That being said, a variety of factors can influence the nutritional makeup of breastmilk, including gestational age, age of infant, maternal age, maternal smoking, and nutritional needs of the infant.

 The first type of milk produced is called colostrum.
 The volume of colostrum produced during each feeding is appropriate for the size of the newborn stomach and is sufficient, calorically, for feeding a newborn during the first few days of life.
-Produced during pregnancy and the first days after childbirth, colostrum is rich in protein and Vitamins A, B12 and K, which supports infants' growth, brain development, vision, immune systems, red blood cells, and clotting cascade.
+Produced during pregnancy and the first days after childbirth, colostrum is rich in protein and Vitamins A, B12 and K, which support infants' growth, brain development, vision, immune systems, red blood cells, and clotting cascade.
 The breast milk also has long-chain polyunsaturated fatty acids which help with normal retinal and neural development.

 The caloric content of colostrum is about 54 Calories/100mL.
 The second type of milk is transitional milk, which is produced during the transition from colostrum to mature breast milk.
-As the breast milk matures over the course to several weeks, the protein content of the milk decreases on average.
+As the breast milk matures over the course of several weeks, the protein content of the milk decreases on average.
 The caloric content of breastmilk is reflective of the caloric requirements of the infant, increasing steadily after 12 months.
 The caloric content of breastmilk in the first 12 months of breastfeeding is approximated to be 58-72 Calories/100mL.
 Comparatively, the caloric content after 48 months is approximately 83-129 Calories/100mL.